Margot Fonteyn: Vic-Wells years (1935–1945)

-By 1939 Fonteyn had performed the principal roles in Giselle, Swan Lake and The Sleeping Beauty and was appointed as the Prima Ballerina of the Vic-Wells, soon to be renamed the Sadler's Wells Ballet.
+By 1939 Fonteyn had performed the principal roles in Giselle and Tchaikovsky's Swan Lake and The Sleeping Beauty and was appointed as the Prima Ballerina of the Vic-Wells, soon to be renamed the Sadler's Wells Ballet.
 Her performance in Swan Lake had been a turning point in her career, convincing critics and audiences that a British ballerina could successfully dance the lead role in a full-length classical Russian ballet.
 The reviewer Arnold Haskell wrote that never before had Fonteyn's performance been "so regal in manner or half so brilliant", while the writer Tangye Lean commented that she "rose to it with a stability that one had not seen in her before".

 Throughout World War II, the company danced nightly, sometimes also performing matinées, to entertain troops.
 With such a heavy schedule, the dancers were frequently obliged to complete three to four times their usual weekly number of appearances.
 Fonteyn later recalled dancing so often that she sometimes "stood trembling in the wings, unable to remember if I had finished my solo before I left the stage".
 Wartime drafts meant that the company lost many of its male dancers to the armed forces.
 Shows had to be carefully chosen or edited to help ensure that an almost entirely female cast could perform all the roles.
 Fonteyn was often paired with young, inexperienced male dancers pulled straight from ballet schools.
 With short London seasons, they also travelled abroad and were in the Netherlands when it was invaded in May 1940, escaping back to England with nothing more than the costumes they were wearing.
 In September 1940, as the London Blitz began, the Sadler's Wells Theatre was turned into an air raid shelter.
 The company of dancers was temporarily displaced, touring professionally across England.

 In August 1943, Fonteyn took an unexplained sick leave from the company for two months, missing their opening season performances.
 It was believed by many of her close friends – and her biographer, Meredith Daneman, that she underwent an abortion.
 Her relationship with Lambert had grown difficult, as he was drinking heavily and having affairs with other women.
 Concerned about her daughter's welfare, Fonteyn's mother took matters into her own hands, gently encouraging her daughter to move on from Lambert by setting her up with film director Charles Hasse.
 Fonteyn and Hasse became lovers, and their close relationship lasted for the next four years.